Author: Philosophical views of the nature of authorship

 The Statute of Anne in 1710 set a legal precedent which laid the foundations of copyright, further establishing an author as the sole creator of a literary work.
 While this legislation acknowledged that an author's words were their Intellectual property, it in no way protected that author's ideas.
 For example, one writer could legally copy another writer's plot exactly, as long as the words were not copied verbatim.
 In other words, the Statue of Anne protected an author's form of expression but not the thoughts behind their words.

 James Joyce was a prominent Irish novelist, poet and literary critic during the 20th century.

 In literary theory, critics find complications in the term author beyond what constitutes authorship in a legal setting.
 In the wake of postmodern literature, critics such as Roland Barthes and Michel Foucault have examined the role and relevance of authorship to the meaning or interpretation of a literary text.

 Barthes challenges the idea that a text can be attributed to any single author.
 He writes, in his essay "Death of the Author" (1968), that "it is language which speaks, not the author."
 The words and language of a text itself determine and expose meaning for Barthes, and not someone possessing legal responsibility for the process of its production.
-Every line of written text is a mere reflection of references from any of a multitude of traditions, or, as Barthes puts it, "the text is a tissue of quotations drawn from the innumerable centers of culture"; it is never original.
+Every line of written text is a mere reflection of references from any of a multitude of traditions, or, as Barthes states, "the text is a tissue of quotations drawn from the innumerable centers of culture"; it is never original.
 With this, the perspective of the author is removed from the text, and the limits formerly imposed by the idea of one authorial voice, one ultimate and universal meaning, are destroyed.
-The explanation and meaning of a work does not have to be sought in the one who produced it, "as if it were always in the end, through the more or less transparent allegory of the fiction, the voice of a single person, the author 'confiding' in us."
+The explanation and meaning of a work does not have to be sought in the one who produced it, "as if it were always in the end, through the more or less transparent allegory of the fiction, the voice of a single person, the author 'confiding' in us".
 The psyche, culture, fanaticism of an author can be disregarded when interpreting a text, because the words are rich enough themselves with all of the traditions of language.
 To expose meanings in a written work without appealing to the celebrity of an author, their tastes, passions, vices, is, to Barthes, to allow language to speak, rather than author.